Copyright 2012 Deah Curry PhD, updated January 2015

 5. Add social media and interactivity

 Google loves social media connections.
 Look for how to add Facebook, Twitter, Google+ and LinkedIn icons to your home page and any niche specific pages.
 Consider allowing Facebook comments widget on your site for those important recommendations.
-If you’re an avid Tweeter, think about installing a Twitter feed widget to continuously add fresh content to your site.

 Another form of interactivity that search engines like now are YouTube videos.
 You can make your own with a webcam, or from a PowerPoint slide show, and post those on your homepage or resources page.
 A fun form of interactive device is a Prezi, where the website visitor can manipulate the display.
 An example of a Prezi can be found on my other site at http://deahcurryphd.com/deciding.html .